IanLeatherbury/innovation-monitor-mobile/README.md

     ``[ 98%] Building CXX object python/src/CMakeFiles/iothub_client_python.dir/iothub_client_python.cpp.o``

-    If you run into this issue, check the **memory consumption** of the device using `free -m command` in another terminal window during that time.
-If you are running out of memory while compiling iothub_client_python.cpp file, you may have to temporarily increase the **swap space** to get more available memory to successfully build the Python client side device SDK library.
+    If you run into this issue check the **memory consumption** of the device using `free -m command` in another terminal window during that time.
+If you are running out of memory while compiling iothub_client_python.cpp file you may have to temporarily increase the **swap space** to get more available memory to successfully build the Python client side device SDK library.

 ### Step 4: Run your client application

-Run the client application, and you need to provide your Azure IoT hub device connection string, note your connection string should be quoted in the command:
+Run the client application, you'll need to provide your Azure IoT hub device connection string.
+Note your connection string should be quoted in the command:
    ```
    python app.py '<your Azure IoT hub device connection string>'
    ```